elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/hugo-website-tutorial-how-to-create-a-hugo-website-from-scratch.md

 - javascript
 - JAMStack
 - CMS
-description: Hugo is a powerful static website generator written in the GO language.
+Description: Hugo is a powerful static website generator written in the GO language.
   It can help you create clean, modern websites that load quickly with little overhead.
 draft: false
 ---